jopaik/network_demos/network_compliance_checks_remediations/README.md

 Congratulations your stig chaeck completed and your devices are compliant!!!! or at least for now ;-)

+# Key Takeaways
+* Compliance checks are easy to create with network resource modules
+* Check mode allows you to run a playbook with output but not apply the changes to the device
+* Run mode applies the changes to remote devices
+* Approval Nodes pause a workflow to allow for changs or troubleshooting

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)